meredithbloom/code-foo-application/README.md

 ### Storing the Data

 Before jumping into any serious coding, I took a little while to look over the data in the csv file itself.
-I knew I needed to translate the csv to a sql-friendly format, and to do that, I needed to build a model for the database that the csv file would be pulled into (and aligned with).
 I wrote a SQL command that created a table with corresponding columns and data types that I determined based on my review of the raw data.
 The five final columns (genres, created_by, published_by, franchises, and regions) were the most varied, with some items having nothing listed at all, to some having multiple things listed under one category.
 As such, I made the data type for each of these columns an array of strings; I also knew that matching strings is a fairly easy way to execute a search request to an api, and I wanted clients to be able to filter/search for items based on genre, publisher, etc..

 ```